ammesonb/cluster/README.md

 ## General information
 Cluster works by creating connections between various machines with static or dynamic addresses.
-It listens for connection on port 35790 and handles system commands with DBus.
+It listens for connection on a configurable port and handles system commands with DBus.
 It relies on libdbus2, libevent2, libconfuse, libcrypto, and pthread.